Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/card.md

 You can quickly change the text alignment of any card—in its entirety or specific parts—with our [text align classes]({{< docsref "/utilities/text#text-alignment" >}}).

+{{< design-callout-alert >}}
+These second and third variants, **with centered and right-aligned layout**, should not be used because they do not respect the Orange Design System specifications.

+Please refer to the [Cards](https://system.design.orange.com/0c1af118d/p/82eaf1-cards/b/69655e) guidelines on the Orange Design System website.
+{{< /design-callout-alert >}}

 {{< example >}}
 <div class="card mb-3" style="width: 18rem;">
   <div class="card-body">